pfsense/docs/source/trafficshaper/traffic-shaping-guide.rst

 ----------------

 When data is downloaded, a computer needs to send (upload) ACK packets.
-These are basically saying “yep, I got that part of the download OK”.
+These are basically saying "yep, I got that part of the download OK".
 If the computer being downloaded from detects that an ACK has not been received, it assumes that the data was not received and sends it again.
 The rate at which ACKs are sent back is also used to help determine the